-Now I'm that person who evangelizes about winter in the desert, fall light, mid-week escapes where you work from a pool lounger.
-The Coachella Valley isn't just a place you visit for a long weekend.
-It's a place you return to, for the sun, the space, and the surprising amount of culture packed into this stretch of California.
+This is the version of the valley that festival-only visitors never see.
+I bought a house here and now I'm the person who can't stop talking about fall light and mid-week escapes where nothing is on the schedule except the pool and an early hike.
+The Coachella Valley is a place you return to, for the sun, the space, and the surprising amount of culture packed into this stretch of California.

 45 miles of valley.
 300 days of sun.
 Four very different seasons.